Help your community and support all of our essential services!

 Supporting Young Families

 UCAN has two programs solely providing home visits to vulnerable families: Healthy Families and Nurse Home Visiting.
 Nurse Home Visiting operates in Douglas County, while Healthy Families serves Lake, Klamath and Douglas County.
-These two programs, which offer resources, education, support and much more primarily to families with young children, offered around 1,000 home visits to families in 2022.
+These two programs, which offer resources, education, support and much more primarily to families with young children, offered 2,952 home visits to families in 2023.

 Head Start Programs from United Community Action Network